gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Sindy shrieked.

 Maddy ducked instinctively.
-A manipulator on an accordion arm knocked the circuit board out of her paw.
+A manipulator on an accordion arm snatched at the circuit board.
-It fell straight into Sindy's startled grasp.
-"Don't---" Maddy began, but too late.
+She pressed the button on it frantically.
+Nothing happened.
+"Catch!" she shouted,
+tossing it to her sister.

+Sindy caught it,
+fumbled,
+fumbled again,
-Sindy pressed the button.
+and pushed her thumb down on the button.
 The bots froze.
 Their running lights dimmed and went out.
 "Rebooting," a mechanical voice said flatly.